Community Inclusion & Integration

 Referral is required.
 Please connect with Surrey Mental Health and Substance Use to find out more information.

-For refugees, temporary foreign workers, post-secondary international students and provincial nominees looking to pursue pathways to citizenship; increase ability to enter and thrive in BC’s Labour market and establish connections to the workplace and community.
+For Refugee claimants and Asylum Seekers, Temporary foreign workers, Post-secondary international students, Provincial nominees awaiting PR, Naturalized Citizens who are actively looking for employment, Temporary residents arriving under the CUAET program looking to pursue pathways to citizenship; increase their ability to enter and thrive in BC's Labour market and establish connections to the workplace and community.

 For families with children (ages 18 and under) living in Surrey, Delta, White Rock, and Langley who are looking for free, short-term counselling and support in Arabic, Punjabi, Mandarin, and/or Tagalog.